openmeshwatch/openmeshwatch.github.io/index.md

 [Interactive PCB BOM](https://openmeshwatch.github.io/ibom.html){:target="_blank"}

+If used with the ESP32 Wisblock instead of the nRF52 [this firmware](https://github.com/Szybet/E-Watch-FOSS?tab=readme-ov-file#some-firmwares-for-the-watchy-that-i-like){:target="_blank"} may be interesting

 ### Supporting future development

 If you like this project, please consider supporting Andrew Allards projects through:  (Note if you use the pcbway link below to order the project it does not cost you anymore but it does help me)